 The applicant's parent(s)/guardian(s), upon receipt of a letter from Greater Lowell Technical High School indicating that the applicant was not accepted or placed on a waiting list, may request a review of the decision by sending a letter requesting a review to the Assistant Superintendent/Principal within thirty days of the receipt of the letter.
 The Assistant Superintendent/Principal will respond in writing to the letter with the findings of the review within thirty days.
 If after the review, the parent/guardian wishes to appeal the findings of the review they may do so by sending a letter requesting that they be scheduled to appear before the Superintendent-Director of Greater Lowell Technical High School to appeal the Assistant Superintendent/Principal findings.
 The Superintendent-Director will respond in writing to the parent/guardian with a scheduled date for the appeal within thirty days of the receipt of the letter.
-The Superintendent-Director will respond in writing to the parent/guardian with a scheduled date for the appeal within thirty days of the receipt of the letter.
-The Superintendent-Director will respond in writing to the meeting when the appeal was presented.
+The Superintendent-Director will respond in writing to the letter with his decision on the appeal within thirty days of the meeting when the appeal was presented.

-PAGE ENGLISH CREDITS
+ENGLISH CREDITS

-61 English 1 - Honors 6.0
+English 1 - Honors 6.0

-61 English 1 - CP 6.0
+English 1 - CP 6.0

-MATHEMATICS
+NA THE MATTER

+6.0

-64 Algebra 2 - Honors 6.0
+Algebra 1 - Honors 6.0

-63 Algebra 1 - Honors 6.0
+Algebra 1 - CP 6.0

-63 Algebra 1 - CP 6.0
+Algebra 1 Extended - CP 12.0

-63 Algebraic Foundations 12.0

-63 Pre-Algebra 6.0
+Pre-Algebra 6.0

 PHYSICAL EDUCATION/HEALTH

-65 Teen Health.
+Teen Health.
 3.0

-65 Physical Education 9 th / Wellness 3.0
+Physical Education 9 th / Wellness 3.0

-66 Adaptive Physical Education 3.0
+Adaptive Physical Education 3.0

+1 ,

 SCIENCE

-66 Biology - Honors 6.0
+Biology - Honors 6.0

-67 Biology 1 - CP 6.0
+Biology 1 - CP 6.0

-0, 0.0

 SOCIAL STUDIES

-69 World History - Honors 6.0
+World History - Honors 6.0

-69 World History - CP 6.0
+World History - CP 6.0

+6.0

-21 Career and Technology Readiness 6.0
+Career and Technology Readiness 6.0

-22-60 EXPLORATORIES& SHOP 1 12.0
+EXPLORATORIES& SHOP 1 12.0

+A 1 Y

 REQUIRED TOTAL CREDITS 48.0

+English 1 - Honors English 1 - CP MATHEMATICS Algebra 2 - Honors Algebra 1 - Honors Algebra 1 - CP Algebra 1 Extended - CP Pre-Algebra PHYSICAL EDUCATION/HEALTH Teen Health.
+Physical Education 9th / Wellness Adaptive Physical Education.
+SCIENCE Biology - Honors Biology 1 - CP.
+SOCIAL STUDIES World History - Honors World History - CP.
+Career and Technology Readiness EXPLORATORIES& SHOP 1

-1/11/2018 9:40 AM
+11/13/2020 9:41 AM

 PAGE ENGLISH CREDITS

+61 English 2 - Honors 6.0

 61 English 2 - CP 6.0

-61 English 2 - Honors 6.0

 MATHEMATICS

 64 Geometry - Honors 6.0

 64 Geometry - CP 6.0

-64 Algebra 1 w/Geometry 6.0
+64 Algebra 1 - CP 6.0

 PHYSICAL EDUCATION/HEALTH

 66 Physical Education 10 th /Wellness 3.0

 66 Adaptive Physical Education 3.0

 SCIENCE

 67 General Chemistry Hybrid/Lab 1 6.0

 67 Biology 2 - CP 6.0

 67 Chemistry - CP 6.0

-68 Biotechnology 1 - CP 6.0
+68 Chemistry - Honors 6.0

-67 Environmental Science - CP 6.0

-67 AP Environmental Science 6.0

 SOCIAL STUDIES

 69 U.S. History 2 - Honors 6.0

 69 U.S. History 2 - CP 6.0

 22-60 SHOP 21.0

+A1 Y

-REQUIRED TOTAL CREDITS
+REQUIRED TOTAL CREDITS 48.0